arpa2/steamworks/docs/pulleyscript/concepts.md

-On brief encounter, one might wonder if Pulley adds anything, compared to SQL at all, but indeed it does — aside from subscribing for virtually-instant updates, any generated records are processed incrementally, and only things that actually change are passed on as driver output.
+On brief encounter, one might wonder if Pulley adds anything, compared to SQL at all, but indeed it does — aside from subscribing for virtually-instant updates, any generated tuples are processed incrementally, and only things that actually change are passed on as driver output.
 The increments are derived from the Pulley script language in an automatic manner, allowing multi-way pass-throughs without any effort of declaring (or programming) these flows separately.